Last updated: April 6, 2026

 6.1.
 ADR Indicator for MT4/MT5

-Since the ADR is not a default indicator, you will need to find a custom ADR indicator for MT4 or MT5.
+Since the ADR is not a default indicator in MetaTrader, you will need to find a custom ADR indicator for MT4 or MT5.
 These are widely available online.
-A good indicator will automatically:
+A high-quality indicator will automatically:

-• Plot the projected daily high and low levels based on the ADR.
+• Plot projected levels: Draw the projected daily high and low levels based on the day’s open.

 6.2.
 TradingView ADR Tools